pingcap/docs-cn/partitioned-table.md

 8 rows in set (0.00 sec)
 ```

-From example 4, you can see that in `dynamic` mode, the execution plan with IndexJoin is selected when you execute the query.
+From example 2, you can see that in `dynamic` mode, the execution plan with IndexJoin is selected when you execute the query.

+Currently, neither static nor dynamic pruning mode supports prepared statements plan cache.